-Shifts on the crisis lines are four hours and fifteen minutes in length.* Our crisis chat and ConnecTeen shifts are five hours.*
+Shifts on the crisis lines and online services are four hours in length.
+Our ConnecTeen shifts are five hours.

 How are shifts scheduled?
 When are the shift times?

-Our online services and ConnecTeen shifts only operate between 3pm-10:30pm Monday to Friday, and 12pm-10:30pm on weekends and holidays.
+Our ConnecTeen shifts only operate between 3pm-10:30pm Monday to Friday, and 12pm-10:30pm on weekends and holidays.

 Are there opportunities for additional training?

 Distress Centre strives to host monthly developmental trainings when the opportunity allows.
 Some topics have included: building assertiveness, mental health supports in the community, gambler’s anonymous, parental alienation, to mention a few.

 Do volunteers work alone?
 Do I have to call 911 on those who are suicidal?

 The crisis lines at Distress Centre is volunteer-based, but staff supported.
 There are fully trained staff available to provide volunteers with guidance, support, referrals, and feedback.
 The decision to contact emergency services and other authorities are not placed on our volunteers.
 However, it is the volunteer’s duty to notify a member of the Distress Centre staff when there is a person who is at risk to themselves or others, or risk to children.

 What types of calls do volunteers handle on the line?

 Distress Centre operates a 24/7 crisis and distress line serving various communities regardless of age, race, gender, culture and religion.
 Contacts are concerned with a wide variety of issues, including situational distress, mental health challenges, bereavement, marginalization, domestic violence, abuse and suicide.